ndporter/bcns/README.md

 # About #

 BCNS is a collection of BFS and Random Walk network samples of collaborative filtering recommendations from the Amazon.com U.S. site collected in February 2014.
 This repository includes data and an R script to import the data as network object using the sna package.
 It may be expanded to include other statistical or programming languages if there is sufficient demand.
-Please send a pull request if there are specific operations or languages you would like to see added.
+Please send a pull request if there are specific operations or languages you would like to see added in the near future.
+Note that the current version of NodeXL does not handle this size of network.

 * Authors: Nathaniel D. Porter and Muhammed Idris
 * Language: R-statistics